bonface221/Restaurant/Readme.md

 ## Conclusion
 We hope our restaurant search website makes it easier for you to find your next dining destination.
-If you have any feedback or suggestions, please reach out to us at [insert contact email here](www.google.com).
+If you have any feedback or suggestions, please reach out to us at [to contact](www.google.com).
 Enjoy your meal!